Nathan Healy

 City of Boulder Tax Rebates City program Boulder residents receive approximately 15 percent of the city sales and use tax paid on materials and permits for the solar installation.
 Learn More

-To qualify for this rebate, you must be a Boulder resident or business owner who has installed a qualifying solar system on your property.
-The most important requirement is timing – you must submit your rebate application within 12 months of the city’s final inspection of your solar installation.
-You’ll need to complete the Solar Tax Rebate Application and Affidavit of Legal Residency, then mail these forms along with your project receipts and a copy of your ID to the city’s Finance department.
-Keep in mind that rebates are subject to funding availability, so applying promptly after your installation is complete is recommended.
+To qualify, you must submit your rebate application within 12 months of the city’s final inspection of your solar system.
+You’ll need to complete the Solar Tax Rebate Application and Affidavit of Legal Residency, and provide receipts from your project along with a photocopy of your identification.
+Keep in mind that rebates are subject to funding availability, so it’s wise to apply as soon as your installation is complete and inspected.
+For questions or to submit your application, contact the Finance – Tax & License Division at [email protected] or 303-441-3051.

-Net metering in Colorado allows homeowners with solar panels to receive credit for excess electricity they generate and send back to the grid.
-When your solar system produces more power than your home uses, the extra electricity flows to the grid and you receive credits on your utility bill.
-These credits offset the electricity you use from the grid when your solar panels aren’t producing enough power, like at night or during cloudy days.
+Net metering in Colorado allows you to receive credit for the excess solar energy your system produces and sends back to the electric grid.
+When your solar panels generate more electricity than your home uses, that surplus energy flows to the grid, and your utility meter essentially runs backward, crediting your account.
+These credits offset the electricity you draw from the grid when your panels aren’t producing enough power, such as at night or on cloudy days.

 Ready to start saving with solar?